vtexdocs/help-center-content/docs/announcements/en/the-best-practices-guide-for-black-friday-2017-has-been-published.md

 ---
-title: "The Best Practices Guide for Black Friday 2017 has been published"
+title: 'The Best Practices Guide for Black Friday 2017 has been published'
 id: 6aYFNfutpeqiCi8AOmo0eo
 status: PUBLISHED
 createdAt: 2017-11-09T20:24:23.517Z